UniconBerlin/firebase-pretix/README.md

 - email
 - password

+For easier access to fequently changed variables, import the postmant environment.

 By changing the collection variable ENVIRONMENT from dev to prod, you can test the production endpoint.